FenixEdu/fenixedu.github.io/overview/index.md

 root: "../"
 ---

-### Overview
+## Overview

+[Getting started](#quickstart) with the FenixEdu™ project is easy.
+You can learn more about our [methodology][Methodology], learn how to contribute with our [tutorials][Tutorias], and explore our sub-projects.

-[Técnico Lisboa][Técnico Lisboa] is Portugal's most prestigious school of engineering.
-[DSI][DSI] is the school's computer and network services.
-We have been developing open source software, mainly directed at solving problems for higher education institutions, since 2001.
-Every institution involved in higher education is different and has its own needs and processes.
-However, this is not incompatible with different institutions sharing ideas, resources and solutions.
-Hoping our solutions may be useful to others, we share our software with the community whenever possible.
-We develop a wide range of solutions, from academic and administrative processes to general purpose software libraries.
+Hoping that FenixEdu™ solutions may be useful to others, we share our software with the community whenever possible.
+FenixEdu™ comprehends a range of solutions, from academic and administrative processes to general purpose software libraries.

+We also share our methodology and our knowledge through tutorials.
+This documentation page intends to get you started or help you resolve any issue that you might encounter while con

 ### Quickstart
-To quickly get a FenixEDU instalation up and running on your computer, you should use Vagrant to run a virtual machine that we pre-configured with the necessary environment.
+To quickly get a FenixEdu™ installation up and running on your machine, you should use Vagrant to run a virtual machine that we pre-configured with the necessary environment.
 Once you have installed the [Vagrant][Vagrant] tool in your machine, you just have to run the following commands:

+{% highlight bash %}
-	vagrant box add dsi32 http://fenix-ashes.ist.utl.pt/dsi32.box
+vagrant box add fenixedu http://fenix-ashes.ist.utl.pt/fenixedu.box vagrant init vagrant up
-	vagrant init
-	vagrant up
+{% endhighlight %}

-Now all you have to do is access ```http://localhost:9090``` and you have a FenixEDU installation running in the virtualbox that you just setup using Vagrant.
+Now all you have to do is access ```http://localhost:9090``` and you have a FenixEdu™ installation running in the virtualbox that you just setup using Vagrant.

 Yes, it is that simple!

 > <span>note</span>
-> If you intend to develop, we recommend you to setup a development environment in your
+> If you intend to develop, we recommend you to [setup a development environment][Setup your development environment] in your
 > system instead of using this pre-configured virtual machine.
-For that, you should follow
-> [this tutorial][Setup your development environment].

 ### Create Your Own Application